MaharshiDhori/Fictional-University/README.md

 # Fictional University

-The University site have been that have been made using wordpress by developing it's own theme.
+The University site have been made using wordpress by developing it's own theme.

 ## PHP/WP Functionality
 -Created Custom Post Types, Custome Fields.<br>